 All air carriers’ tariffs must set out how an air carrier limits its liability with respect to the transportation of passenger and goods.

-This part of an air carrier’s tariff addresses the extent of an air carrier’s liability in cases of personal injury or death arising out of accidents during air transportation and also establishes the maximum levels of damages to be paid for instances of lost, damaged or delayed baggage.
+This part of an air carrier’s tariff addresses the extent of an air carrier’s liability in cases of personal injury or death arising out of accidents during air transportation, passenger delays and also establishes the maximum levels of damages to be paid for instances of lost, damaged or delayed baggage.

 For international travel, limits of liability are subject to the Convention for the Unification of certain Rules for International Carriage by Air (otherwise known as the Montreal Convention),or the Warsaw Convention in countries that have not ratified the Montreal Convention.
 Both the Warsaw and the Montreal Conventions are incorporated into Canadian law by virtue of the Carriage by Air Act.

 The limits of liability set in the Montreal Convention are reviewed by the International Civil Aviation Organization (ICAO) at five-year intervals to determine whether the levels of liability need to be revised for inflation (the last such revision occurred in November 2009).